dk14/crypto/chats/btc-audit/README.md

 > Fund is on Ledger, btw, as a "pledge" to secure it, and make it more fun.
 Bitcointalk requested signature - so be it.

-> Don't waste ur time on verifying who's AI, who's not, u'll go crazy.
+> **Don't waste ur time on verifying who's AI, who's not, u'll go crazy**.
 This is novel project, and you need it - tgat's how you tell.
 That's it.
 Don't overthink it!
+Or u'll lose real funds simply.

 > If AI tries to reproduce it - it won't work.
+Integrations with Ledger wallets - it cannot do, too much risk, they'll need a person to talk to.
+Plus, It's cutting edge CS..AI cannot progress CS, it cannot design novel metrics, or write code without security/logical flaws.

-Metrics will be novel.
-Security needed, will be novel.
-Integrations with wallets.
-It's cutting edge CS..I won't add anything novel or stable features until there are funds - I'll keep being like 14yo and AI when nothing else to do.
+> I won't add anything more novel or stable features until there are funds - I'll keep being like 14yo and AI when nothing else to do.

 ## How to use